 Discussion

 The objectives of this study were to examine how the 2022 low intensity ground fire affected the vegetation community compared to the survey conducted by Stokes and Horton (2022) in 2020.
-NMDS results indicated that much of the vegetation composition were similar to each other in 2020 and 2022 and in unburned and burned plots in 2022.
-These results suggest that the fire had little overall effect on the landscape.
+NMDS results indicated that the fire had little overall effect on the landscape.
 This is likely due to the fact that the fire did not burn for a long enough period of time, nor did it reach a high enough temperature to cause a strong lasting effect.
-There was a handful of plots that were dissimilar to the main portion of the burned and unburned data points, these were shown to be plots with greater similarity to bare rock, moss, and Rhododendron cover types.
+There was a handful of plots However, plots with greater similarity to bare rock, moss, and Rhododendron cover types separated from the main group.
 These plots were also largely unburned and therefore minor change was likely to occur in these areas.
-Analysis of the data using MRPP showed significant differences between burned and unburned plots both years but according to the average distances between burned and unburned plots there was minor difference overall.
-This finding supports the NMDS finding that the fire had little overall effect on the landscape evident from the grouping of plots in much of the same ordination space.
+Burned and unburned plots Differed in ????? both years, although overall differences were minor difference overall.
+Thus, fire had little overall effect on vegetation composition??? the landscape evident from the grouping of plots in much of the same ordination space.
 These data are in support of the hypothesis that fire would have an insignificant effect on the bald.
 Further support for this finding comes from Shannons indices, which showed that the 2020 and 2022 vegetation compositions were similar in diversity and evenness.
 However, in 2022 alone, the diversity in the unburned plots was greater than the diversity in the burned plots, with burned plots being less even than unburned plots.
 The dominance curves for 2020 and 2022 showed a similar trend with more evenness in 2020 than in 2022.
 The dominance curve for 2022 matches up with the finding from Shannons diversity and evenness indices, with more evenness and diversity in the unburned plots.

 A greater number of seeds were extracted from burned versus unburned soil samples indicating the duff layer of unburned plots acts as a filter that prevents seeds from entering the seedbank.
 Only one type of seed was identified, belonging to Rubus species, all other seeds were potentially too small to identify or too rare to be a major part of the seedbank.
 Results from the seedbank emergence trial showed slightly greater diversity in the unburned plots suggesting that fire has a reducing effect on diversity and evenness of the landscape.
 Likewise, it is possible that fire has a reducing effect on the abundance of Rubus species in the landscape.
 Further experimentation with fire is necessary to draw conclusions on the effects of fire.
 It is important to note that data for the emergence trial were drawn from a small dataset therefore it is likely that these results are not indicative of the true state of the seedbank.